Student Events & Activities

-The MSTP students at UVA are a close-knit group,with many friendships from year to year and especially within each year.
-Most maintain close friendships from Med School classes and also develop new friendships in lab.
-We host many events during the year to foster a sense of continuity and camaraderie.
+The MSTP student body is a close-knit group.
+Most maintain close friendships from med school classes and also develop new friendships in lab.
+We host several events throughout the year to foster a sense of continuity and camaraderie.
 A great deal of these events are planned by one or more of our student committees.
-Check out some highlights here!

-Most months, UVA MSTP holds a Research in Progress dinner on the 3rd Wednesday of the month.
-The Student social committee coordinates fantastic meals for us.
-Two students present on their research for about 45 minutes each, including discussion time.
+RIPs are held on the second Wednesday of each month.
+At RIPs, two students present on their research for approximately 45 minutes each, including discussion time.
 MSTP mentors also attend the dinner and speak briefly about their research and labs.

 Med 1 and 2 Lunches

-Each month, students will meet with the Director of the Program as well as associated faculty leadership to discuss living, surviving, and thriving during this phase of their training.
+Each month, Med 1 and Med 2 students will meet with the Program Director, as well as associated faculty leadership, to discuss their experiences and expectations for being successful in the Program.

 Student Lecture Series| Distinguished Lecturer

-The MSTP Student Lecture Series and the yearly MSTP Distinguished Lecturer are chosen and hosted by the MSTP Students’ Scientific Advisory Committee.
+The Scientific Committee hosts the MSTP Student Lecture Series and annual Distinguished Lectureship.
 The Student Lecture Series features bench or translational scientists from within UVa, often accompanied by colleagues providing clinical perspectives.
 The Distinguished Lecture occurs in late spring and brings in a high-profile physician-scientist selected by the Committee to meet with students and lecture over a two-day visit.

 Recent MSTP Distinguished Lecturers include:

-Dr. Roger Greenberg, University of Pennsylvania, Associate Professor of Cancer Biology, Department of Molecular and Cellular Biology, “Connecting DNA Repair to Cancer Susceptibility”
+Dr. Roger Greenberg, University of Pennsylvania, Associate Professor of Cancer Biology, Department of Molecular and Cellular Biology

 Dr. Larry Steinman, Stanford University, George A. Zimmermann Professor of Neurological Sciences, Neurology, Genetics, and Pediatrics